guardian/frontend/docs/02-architecture/02-fronts-architecture.md

 2. Get the curated stories/content for each collections of the fronts by fetching the collection data files at `s3://facia-tool-store/STAGE/frontsapi/collection/COLLECTION/ID/collection.json` in the CMS Fronts account.
 This file is edited using the Fronts Tool

-Each collection would contain the `id` and `metadata` for all their running stories that have been curated by editors using the Fronts tool.
+Each collection will contain the `id` and `metadata` for all their running stories that have been curated by editors using the Fronts tool.
 For each story, Facia-Press also fetches content details via CAPI.

 3. Get backfilled content.